eclipsesource/tabris-js/doc/declarative-ui.md

 In the *rare* case that the element API needs to be modified, you can do so by declaring a special (**TypeScript**-only) property called `jsxAttributes`.
 The *type* of this property defines what attributes are accepted.
 The property may *NOT* be assigned a value.

-> :point-right: Despite the name `jsxAttributes` is also affecting widget factories.
+> :point_right: Despite the name `jsxAttributes` is also affecting widget factories.

 The following example defines a JSX component that takes a "foo" attribute even though there is no matching property: